 Guatemala Civil War 1960-1996

 Guatemala suffered more than 36 years of internal conflict, which formally ended with the signing of the Peace Accords at the end of 1996.
+Human rights violations committed during the war by the military and paramilitary bands were severe and psychological, social and physical wounds remain deep.
+The Truth Commission's final report in 1999 recorded 42,000 human rights violations, 626 massacres and an estimated 200,000 killings during the civil war.
 The war is over, 200,000 paramilitary troops have been disbanded, nearly 3,000 guerrillas have been demobilized and resettled and are now being integrated into the political and economic life of the country.

 Despite some progress, many Peace Accord commitments remain unfulfilled.
 There are still enormous problems of poverty -- especially in the rural areas -- and of participation, credit and economic opportunity.

 Guatemala is a democratic republic with separation of powers and a centralized national administration.
 The 1985 Constitution provides for election by universal suffrage of a one-term president and a unicameral congress.
 President Alfonso Portillo of the Guatemalan Republican Front (FRG) took office in January 2000 following a generally free and fair December 1999 runoff election.
 The FRG maintains its majority (63 seats) in the 113-member Congress.
 Despite significant pledges, the Portillo administration and Congress took only limited steps to implement the 1996 Peace Accords concluded with the Guatemalan National Revolutionary Unity (URNG) guerrillas in 1996.